ivvv/FFv2/README.md

 ####  Bespoke FF settings

-If, for a particular observations, non-default FF parameters were used or bespoke treatment was applied, this is indicated with a "1" in the `bespokeTreatment` column of [hrSparseObservations.csv](hrSparseObservations.csv), which lists all HR observations for which there is a set of FF products.
+If, for a particular observation, non-default FF parameters were used or bespoke treatment was applied, this is indicated with a "1" in the `bespokeTreatment` column of [hrSparseObservations.csv](hrSparseObservations.csv), which lists all HR observations for which there is a set of FF products.

 _**Fewer negative SNR thresholds**_

-By default, the FF iterates over a number of SNR thresholds when looking for peaks: +[100, 50, 30, 10, 5, 3] followed by [-100, -50, -30, -10].
+By default, the FF iterates over a number of SNR thresholds when looking for peaks: +[100, 50, 30, 10, 5, 3] followed by [-100, -50, -30, -10] for absorption features.
 For one particularly spectral rich observation (OBSID: 1342210847), if the default set of negative SNR thresholds is used, there are so many features found that there are not enough unmasked data points available for the final SNR estimates, and thus many features are discarded.
 This loss of features is prevented by omitting the -30 and -10 SNR threshold iterations.

 _**Final SNR estimate**_